German Kulturfest Saturday, September 15 10:00AM - 4:00PM Hjemkomst Center

 Much of the entertainment will take place in the auditorium, where we (HCSCC), Fargo Brewing Company, and Karen’s Kuchens collaborate on a full menu of German food, wine, and beer.
 This year’s menu includes currywurst, bratwurst, smoked pork loin, spaetzle, borscht, tomato and herring salad, potatoes and cabbage, and several sauerkraut dishes.
 Dessert will include a dozen varieties of kuchens, as well as German chocolate cookies, icebox cookies, cashew cookies, and root beer float cookies.

 On the mainstage we feature traditional German bands.
 In 2017 we hosted two from Minnesota, Dale Dahmen and the Beats and Kris Keltgen and the Riverbend Dutchmen; the Fargo-Moorhead Opera performing German selections from their repertoire and their later performance of the German opera Die Fledermaus; and local minstrel performer and accordionist Aimee Klein.
+In 2018, we're bringing Dale Dahmen and the Beats right back, and we're adding a new group, Julie Lee and Her White Rose Band, for the second set.
+It's going to be a fantastic day!

 Throughout the museum, local artists, craftspeople, educators, entertainers, and vendors offer a variety of entertainment, education, and shopping options.
 Seasoned vets like the Brademeyers (traditional German woodcarving and painting), In the Chips (German woodcarving), and Evelyn Engle (Polish Bunzlau pottery imports) are mainstays, but our expanded focus on German history and heritage includes German science exhibitions from Inspire Innovation Lab, a scherenschnitte table from Sabrina Hornung, and a mini German film festival moderated by MSUM Film Studies’ The Film Loop (we’ll be screening both documentaries and classic German films like The Cabinet of Dr. Caligari).
 Altogether we regularly host more than 30 different vendors, educators, and performers.